-Common indicators of a phishing attempt include warnings from your email service provider, urgent or threatening language, too-good-to-be-true offers and more.
+Common indicators of a phishing attempt include warnings from your email service provider, generic greetings, urgent or threatening language, too-good-to-be-true offers and more.
+These tactics are designed to manipulate you into revealing sensitive information.
 According to IBM, phishing is the catalyst for 41% of cyber attacks, leading to malware infections, account takeovers, fraud and identity theft.

-Continue reading to learn what phishing attempts are, how to spot them and ways you can protect yourself from falling victim to phishing attacks.
+Continue reading to learn how to spot phishing attempts and ways you can protect yourself from falling victim to phishing attacks.

 1. Warning from your email service provider